Bucks County CDL Moving Violations Lawyer

 What Kinds of Tickets Are Bad for My CDL?

 You worked hard to get that CDL.
 The Commonwealth trusts you to drive vehicles average drivers cannot operate.
-Unfortunately, with that trust comes greater responsibility.
+However, with that trust comes greater responsibility.
 You are held to a higher standard.
-That is why certain moving violations which do not have a serious impact on a standard driver’s license can have significant repercussions on your CDL.
+That is why certain moving violations which do not have a serious impact on a standard driver’s license can nevertheless have significant repercussions for your CDL.

 In Pennsylvania, offenses for CDL holders are divided into three groups: serious Traffic Offenses, railroad-highway grade crossing offenses, and major offenses.
 While these grades are directed at Pennsylvania CDL drivers, this does not mean that you are safe if you have an out-of-state CDL.
 Many states have similar grading systems, and a violation in Pennsylvania can affect you in your home state.

 The following are some of the ticketed offenses which will impact your CDL status:

 - Obedience of traffic control device (3111(a)) violations